niklauspeter/Avocado_news_scrapper/README.md

 # Avocado News Scraper

-Avocado News Scraper is a Python application that fetches news articles from the NewsAPI based on specific queries, summarizes them using a natural language processing model, and saves the results to a Google Sheets document.
+Avocado News Scraper is a Python application that fetches news articles on avocados(or any query you hardcode) from the NewsAPI based on specific queries, summarizes them using a natural language processing model, and saves the results to a Google Sheets document.
 This app is particularly useful for gathering up-to-date information on specific topics and storing them in a structured format for further analysis.

 ## Features